Chart Color Schemes

 Lithgow has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 13 projects that could affect the region.
+AreaSearch identified 13 projects likely affecting this region.
 Notable initiatives include Lithgow Council Subdivision 47 Allotments, Lithgow Area Resignalling (Stage 2), Great Western Highway Upgrade Program (West Section: Little Hartley to Lithgow), and Bowenfels Rail Viaducts.
-The following list highlights those most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.